18F/development-guide/README.md

 The software development industry is ever-changing, and our guide is a living document.
 Please suggest edits or changes via pull request.

 ## Development

+This site uses the [18F/isildurs-bane](https://github.com/18F/isildurs-bane) template, which manges all the content outside of [_guide](_guide) directory.
+Submit pull requests against that repository to effect those files.
+Only files under [_guide](_guide) should be modified and maintained here.

 To run the site locally, we recommend using:
 - [`git`](https://git-scm.com)